demisto/content-docs/content-repo/extra-docs/articles/troubleshooting.md

 ![test-module-debug](../../../docs/doc_imgs/reference/test-module-debug.png)

 ## Integration Debug Logs
 Starting with version 6.2, it is possible to create logs for an instance of an integration in order to get debug information for a specific instance over a period of time.

+This mode is especially useful for long running integrations such as EDL or TAXII-Server.
+Basically it helps troubleshooting when it is not possible to run the desired command in debug-mode from the playground.
+Either it is a long running integration or the issue occurs from time to time such as with the ***fetch-incidents*** command.

 For example, if you have an integration instance running the ***fetch-incidents*** command, and the integration misses some of the incidents, you may want to get debug level information for each ***fetch-incidents*** command (or any other command executed by this instance) even if the server log level is set to *Info*.
 If you move the server log level to *Debug*, the server log would contain lots of information that is mostly irrelevant in most cases for integration troubleshooting.